 IK: We’ll start with an obvious fact: for people stuck at home, online betting and gambling is a good way to have some fun during quarantine, and operators are adapting to accommodate them.
-Without live sports to bet on, some sportsbooks are offering odds on weather, politics, and even the results of the pandemic.
+Without live sports to bet on, some sportsbooks are offering odds on weather, politics, and even the results of the crisis.
 But unusual bets aside, some evergreen digital alternatives have really come into bloom.
 Virtual sports and esports are exploding, and online slots and other casino games are getting a big boost.
 It’s no surprise that we’re seeing offline operators jumping online to try and attract new players and keep old ones.

 While it’s still a better time to be online than off, it’s not all smooth sailing.
 Plenty of major online brands do generate a lot of their revenue from live sports betting, and there are some estimates predicting a decrease of up to 60% in total online gambling revenues, so it’s a difficult time for everyone.